 CHECK YOUR HAND SANITIZER

-On 9/1/20 the FDA advised consumers not to use over 170 different hand sanitizers made by more than 50 companies.
+Since September of 2020 the FDA has advised consumers not to use over hundreds of different hand sanitizers made by more than 65 companies, many produced in other countries, but some produced in the US.
 Check the label on all your hand sanitizers.
 If the manufacturer’s name or product name is on this FDA list, stop using it immediately.
 Please view the FDA list for the latest information as it is updated often.

 More Hand Sanitizer Safety Tips:

 Scammers are offering to help with errands and running off with your money.

 Scammers are using the COVID-19 pandemic to try to steal insurance numbers, personal information, and money.
 If anyone contacts you asking for your insurance number, Social Security number, or other personal information in exchange for something, it’s most likely a scam.

 Older adults are especially vulnerable because scammers take advantage of their loneliness, ease of trust, savings, and challenges with technology.
 Senior Living explains the latest COVID-19 scams aimed at older adults and offers some ideas about how to prevent them, as well as tips for senior-friendly technology.
 The California’s Department of Aging has information on many issues faced by older Californians including warnings about scams.
 You can also sign up for Fraud Watch emails from the American Association of Retired Persons (AARP).

 Remember, government agencies will: